 How to Make Corn Nuts

 The challenge was to find the right kind of corn for this.
-Popcorn kernels were way too tiny, but I am blessed with a wonderful selection of Goya products in the Mexican aisle at my grocery store so I found Goya brand Giant White Corn which works perfect for this recipe!
+Popcorn kernels were way too tiny, but I found Goya brand Giant White Corn which works perfect for this recipe!

-Here’s the corn soaked overnight.
-I like to soak 12-14 hours.
-Rinse and drain, and it’s ready to go.
+Soak the corn overnight, around 12 hours.
+Rinse and drain and you’re ready to go.

-Now bake and keep a eye on them.
+Now bake and keep an eye on them.
 Stir them around every 10 minutes.
-I repeat, keep a eye on them.
-The corn burns quick so when it’s turning brown it will be done quick!
+I repeat, keep an eye on them.
+The corn burns quick so when it’s turning brown it will be done soon!

 Mine took closer to the 40 minute mark to be done, but I would start to really monitor it at 20 minutes depending on oven and corn variety.

 And when it’s done, you will have beautiful roasted corn kernel nuts!
-Now you know how to make corn nuts!
+Grab a bowl and enjoy your crunchy corn nuts!

-Store in mason jar or bag, but let’s be honest this is going to be gone super quick!
+- Store in mason jar or sealed bag (I love these silicone bags).
 This recipe fills up about 1 and a half mason jars (32 oz size), so it’s a good amount to snack on.

 Pin for later: